+General Questions

-General Questions (To be completed by all plans.)
+(To be completed by all plans.)

-QG1. .
-What method of community rating did you use in your 2003 rate proposal? [] TCR (Traditiona [] Standard (Bo ok) Rat ing [] [] CRC (Communi ACR (Adjusted ity Ratir ng By Class) QG2.
-Is the method proposal? od you have used for the 2003 reconciliation the same as the method used in the 2003 [] Y ES [] NO If No, expla in.
+QG1.
+What method of community rating did you use in your 2007 rate proposal? [] TCR (Traditiona [] Standard (Bo ok) Rati ing [] [] CRC (Communi ACR (Adjusted ity Ratir ng By Class) QG2.
+Is the method proposal? od you have used for the 2007 reconciliation the same as the method used in the 2007 [] Y ES [] NO If No, expla in.
 QG3.
 Do your Lir or local gov any tax, fee or monetary payment imposed on the carrier by a state [] Y ES [] NO If Yes, have reconciliation negative e loading in the Special Benefits Section of the [] Y ES [] NO If No, expla in why.
 QG4.
-Are the spec cial loadings give en in the e reconciliation the same as they were in the proposal? [] Y ES [] NO If No, expla in.
-QG4A Do you hav e any special ber nefit loa dings which are contracted out from an outside source? [] Y ES [] NO If Yes. , explain whi ch benefits.
-If Y es and a in SSSG was given a rate discount, the loading for this benefit does not have to be discounted for the FEHB as long as an SSSG did not have this benefit.
+Are the spec cial loadings give en in the reconciliation the same as they were in the proposal? [] Y ES [] NO If No, expla in.
+QG4A Do you hav ve any special ber nefit loa dings which are contracted out from an outside source? [] Y ES [] NO

+If Yes, explain which benefits.
+If Yes and an SSSG was given a rate discount, the loading for this benefit does not have to be discounted for the FEHB as long as an SSSG did not have this benefit.